Server Virtualization – Ensure High Availability, Scalability, and Performance!

 Challenges That Paved the Way for Server Virtualization

 Without virtualization, enterprises face challenges including server sprawl, where resources are not utilized to the fullest while still consuming significant floorspace.
 Moreover, the manual process failed to meet the rising production demands and data center management became a cumbersome task.

 But today, server virtualization has transformed the way a company manages its resources to fulfill its business growth needs.

-Driven by the need for growth, cost savings and technological advancements, organizations adopt server virtualization owing to its following features:
+Driven by the need for growth, cost savings and technological advancements, organizations adopt server virtualization owing to its following benefits: